rjournal/rj/README.md

 # RJ

-This package provides tools for dealing with the metadata for the R Journal.
-The overall goal of the package is to automate common tasks performed by the editors, particularly the editor-in-chief.
+This package provides tools for dealing with reviewing articles for, and building issues of, the R Journal.
+The overall goal of the package is to make common tasks performed by the editors, associate editors, and the editor-in-chief, easier.

 ## Installation